 “That settles it,” Walt said.
-“I hired you to help Jack, but that’s not helping.
+“I hired you to help Jack, but you’re not helping.
 You’ve got to go.
-We’ll count today as a half-day, but I want you out within the hour.”
+We’ll count today as a half-day, but I’m calling security right now.
+They will escort you out.”

 I stood up, dumbfounded, and left.
 I don’t remember how I got home that day.

 It took me weeks before I came to grips with the shame of losing the promising job that I had bragged I was so well matched for.